Madison-MacNichol/The-Tech-Academy/HTML-CSS/Bootstrap-Tutorials/readme.md

-These are more samples of me experimenting with different bootstrap elements.
+These are samples of my experimentation with different bootstrap elements.
+In my endevour to learn how to better use the program, I came across many useful styling elemants and built-in features.
+This is a collection of tutorials I have kept for myself in order to refer back to later.